Murchison Falls National Park in Uganda-Wildlife Safaris in Uganda

 White rhinos are now being bred again in the 7000ha Ziwa Rhino Sanctuary, which is located 70 km south of the park; their mission is to reintroduce small herds of rhinos (around five at a time), whilst retaining a nucleus breeding herd in the sanctuary.

-The Shortest Safari to Murchison Falls Can be 2 Days, 3 Days wildlife Safaris with Active African Vacations
+The Shortest Safari to Murchison Falls Can be 2 Days, 3 Days of Wildlife Safaris with Active African Vacations